sc18kg/first-qa-project/README.md

 ## Project Tracking

-As a DevOps engineerm, the idea is to create the application or software following the best methology and this is using an Agile method
+As a DevOps engineer, the idea is to create the application or software following the best methology and this is using an Agile method
 I have created a Trello board which features all the tasks which I had to complete in order to produce the application that meets the set requirements.
 I have used MoSCoW techique (Must Have, Should Have, Could Have, Won't Have this time) to prioritisation the tasks for my application I have colour coded the user stories, use cases and tasks to show this, green being a must, yellow a should, orange a could and red being wont.
 I also used story points to estimate